NCOR-Organization/NCOR-Test/README.md

-# NCOR-Test
+# NCOR-Riverside

-NCOR-test page can be viewed [https://johnbeve.github.io/NCOR-Test/](https://ncor-organization.github.io/NCOR-Test/).
+NCOR-Riverside can be viewed (TBA).